Pettikadai

 Pettikadai Indru Vidumurai (lit.
 Corner shop on holiday today) also simply known as Pettikadai (lit.
 Corner shop) is a 2019 Indian Tamil sports drama film written and directed by Esakki Karvannan.
 The film stars Veera, Samuthirakani, Chandini Tamilarasan and Varsha Bollamma in the lead roles.
 The film released on 22 February 2019 alongside LKG and Kanne Kalaimaane.

+The film received negative reviews from critics.
+It was criticized for its screenplay, execution, weak direction and regressive themes.

 Plot

 A young doctor who comes to a village and finds an online supermarket suppressing small traders and decides to fight back.